 The Lunder Institute for American Art supports innovative research and creative production that expands the boundaries of American art.
 A collaborative initiative of the Colby College Museum of Art located in central Maine, the Lunder Institute invites visiting artists, scholars, and museum professionals to engage across disciplines with Colby faculty and students, the College’s network of institutional partners, leading experts, and other creative collaborators.
 Through fellowships, workshops, symposia, and incubator grants, the Lunder Institute amplifies marginalized voices, challenges convention, and provides a platform for generative dialogue through art and scholarship.

-The Lunder Institute was established in 2017 through the generosity of Peter and Paula Lunder, longtime benefactors of the College, the Museum, and the field of American art.
+The Lunder Institute was established in 2017 through the generosity of Peter and Paula Lunder and the Lunder Foundation, longtime benefactors of Colby, the Colby College Museum of Art, and the field of American art.
 Since the establishment of the Museum in 1959, American art has been a distinguished strength.
 Over the past decade, its founding collections have been expanded and enriched by two major gifts of art from the Lunder Collection in 2013 and 2017.
 The Lunder Institute was conceived as a research and creative arm of the Colby Museum, with significant ties to the College and its multidisciplinary curricula.
 It provides a platform for the Museum to develop scholarly and artistic collaborations and extend its engagement with local, national, and international audiences.
 Explore the Lunder Collection.

 PETER AND PAULA LUNDER